ebzzry/ebzzry.github.io/en/src/nix.md

     $ emem --version

-If your doesn’t barf and complain that you’re looking for something that does not exist, and instead you see a version number, it means that you have successfully installed emem.
+If your shell doesn’t barf and complain that you’re looking for something that does not exist, and instead you see a version number, it means that you have successfully installed emem.

 To get the most recent changes from the git repo, run: